 Universities and colleges around the world are understandably anxious about the fallout from Coronavirus.
-With campuses, states and countries in lockdown, and restrictions on both inbound and outbound travel, traditional modes of student engagement and recruitment, whether overseas or domestically, are being severely disrupted; and that could have a huge impact on admissions this autumn/fall.
+With campuses, states and countries in lockdown, and restrictions on both inbound and outbound travel, traditional modes of student engagement and recruitment, whether overseas or domestically, are being severely disrupted; and that could have a huge impact on admissions this autumn/fall and beyond.

 The situation calls for an online recruitment strategy.
 Not only does The Access Platform (TAP) provide the keystone for such a strategy, but we’re here for our partners and very keen to support them through this crisis to minimise its impact.
 We’re helping them to maintain awareness and engagements with prospects and offer-holders, to reassure future students about their plans, and we are creating dedicated Coronavirus pages on their websites where regional recruitment staff can continue to communicate with prospective students whilst travel bans are in place.